elvyna/udacity-aws-mle-nanodegree/project01-bike-sharing-demand-prediction/report-template.md

 ### What did the exploratory analysis find and how did you add additional features?
 TODO: Add your explanation

-### How much better did your model preform after adding additional features and why do you think that is?
+### How much better did your model perform after adding additional features and why do you think that is?
 TODO: Add your explanation

 ## Hyper parameter tuning
-### How much better did your model preform after trying different hyper parameters?
+### How much better did your model perform after trying different hyper parameters?
 TODO: Add your explanation

 ### If you were given more time with this dataset, where do you think you would spend more time?